aidandang/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+1. Explain what a token is used for.

+Token authentication works by making sure that each request to a server is accompanied by a signed token which the server verifies for authenticity and only then responds to the request.

-- [ ] What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure?

+- Choose secured methods applied between client-side and server-side applications, such as Jason Web Tokens (JWT)
+- Make a list of routes needs to be secured.
+- Create protected routes.
+- Create users and user authetication by providing and managing id and password to access protected routes.

-- [ ] Describe how web servers work.
+3. Describe how web servers work.

+A web server is a computer that stores web server software and a website's component files (e.g. HTML documents, images, CSS stylesheets, and JavaScript files).
+It is connected to the Internet and supports physical data interchange with other devices connected to the web.

+When a device (a client) requests a pieces data which is hosted on a web server, the client requests the data via HTTP.
+When the request reaches the correct web server (hardware), the HTTP server (software) accepts request, finds the requested document (if it doesn't then a 404 response is returned), and sends it back to the client, also through HTTP.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET, POST, PUT, PATCH and DELETE

 ## Project Set Up